 If approved, a Special Use Permit will be sent to the applicant, along with a Hold Harmless Clause.
 Both must be signed and returned to the Chief of Visitor Services before the permit approval is final.

 Please remember that this is a museum and historic site and is not designed or intended for private parties, receptions, or recreational purposes unrelated to the park's mission.
 A large, indoor meeting space is also not available at the park.

 With weddings, only ceremonies are permitted, not receptions.
-Beginning in 2015, ceremonies are permitted with a Short Term Lease permit in four specific locations in the historic core of the park after 5:00 PM.
-Since January 2015,locations at the Blow-Me-Down Farm section of the park may also be available for wedding ceremonies and other events.
+Ceremonies are permitted with a Short Term Lease permit in four specific locations in the historic core of the park after 5:00 PM.
+Fees as follows:

 For commercial photography, both still and film, an application must be submitted in advance.
 You may use either the short (10-931) or long (10-932) form depending on the complexity of the project.
 Unless requested use is an exercise of a First Amendment right, applications must be submitted with a non-refundable, $50 check made out to "The National Park Service."
 Permit may require the payment of cost recovery charges, a location fee, and proof of liability insurance naming the United States as also insured.